linode/docs/docs/websites/host-a-website-with-high-availability/index.md

 ## Keepalived

 So far, we've successfully configured a redundant web stack, with three layers of nodes performing a series of tasks.
 Gluster automatically handles monitoring, and we configured the failover for the file system nodes in our application nodes' `/etc/fstab` files.
-Next, we'll use keepalived to handle database failover.
+Next, we'll use Keepalived to handle database failover.

 {{< note >}}
 Alternatively, some users prefer to configure HAProxy instead of or in addition to Keepalived.
 For more information, visit our guide on [how to use HAProxy for load balancing](/docs/uptime/loadbalancing/how-to-use-haproxy-for-load-balancing/).